What is the traditional definition of “Sustainability?”

-The early stages of sustainability theory were concerned mostly with making changes on the margin of the existing system to “make it sustainable”; that is, reforming our current agricultural, transportation, and energy systems by increasing efficiency, and substituting non-sustainable materials and energy with more sustainable alternatives.
+This “shallow” sustainability usually focuses on making our current systems more sustainable; that is, reforming agricultural, transportation, and energy systems by increasing efficiency and substituting non-sustainable materials and energy with more sustainable alternatives.

 Such development means doing more with less.
 It means creating a higher quality of life while consuming fewer resources.
 Sustainability is about creating a thriving world in which we lead rich, productive, and fulfilling lives — without depleting the environment or ourselves.

 One resource that appears to be infinitely renewable is the most peaceful level of thought, our own inner consciousness.
 By functioning from this level, we can live sustainably on all levels of our lives and bring maximum creativity to address the sustainability challenges that we all face.
 To fully meet our responsibility to current and future generations, we must connect with our own inner nature and take action.